yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 I'm sure you have heard about the [genetic algorithms](https://www.mathworks.com/help/gads/what-is-the-genetic-algorithm.html).
 They are a method of solving optimization problems that is based on natural selection, the process that drives biological evolution.

-One classic (and somewhat artificial) example of the problem that can be solved by the genetic algorithms is the backpack problem.
+One classic (and somewhat artificial) problem that genetic algorithms can solve is the backpack problem.

 It goes like this: You have a backpack and a set of items.
 Each item has a weight and a value.
 You need to pack the items into the backpack so that the total weight does not exceed its maximum capacity, while maximizing the total value of the items.